kaixih/cudnn_frontend_test/README.md

 * `<conv_bias_relu6>`: Conv->BiasAdd->Relu6 (Runtime Fusion Engine)
 * `<conv_bias_leakyrelu>`: Conv->BiasAdd->LeakyRelu (Runtime Fusion Engine)

+## Graph Representation
 In the `graph_<graph_name>.h`, we propose a new way to represent the op graph and this way users don't need to create the ops and virtual tensors.
+Note, this feature is still experimental and we only support convolution ops and the most pointwise ops.
 ```
 {
   {"<op_name_1>", descriptor, scale_factors, edges},